avaneev/prvhash/README.md

 system only as a mix with the system's internal entropy, without permutations of any sort.

-PRVHASH can be easily transformed into a streaming hash by creating a simple context structure, and moving its initialization to a separate function.
-It is a fixed execution time hash function that depends only on message length.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).

-The prvhash42 32-bit hash of the string `The strict avalanche criterion` is `dac72cb1`.
+The default prvhash42 32-bit hash of the string `The strict avalanche criterion` is `dac72cb1`.

-The prvhash42 64-bit hash of the same string is `f7ac47b10d2762fb`.
+The default prvhash42 64-bit hash of the same string is `f7ac47b10d2762fb`.

 ## Entropy PRNG ##